unstoppabledomains/dev-docs/getting-started/test-domains/faucet.md

 To prevent abuse, we ask that developers cover the cost of minting and transferring these domains to their wallets. **Unstoppable Domains does not make any money from issuing test domains.**

-:::info Note
+:::warning Important
-The Reseller feature only supports Polygon Layer2 Network.
+The [Reseller feature](../../reseller/reseller-integration-guides/reseller-pathways.md) only supports Polygon Layer2 Network.
+And, for [Login with Unstoppable](../../login-with-unstoppable/login-integration-guides/integration-pathways.md), applications must use **Polygon Mainnet** as the domain network.
 :::

 ## Step 1: Gather Requirements for the Website Faucet